200ok-ch/media_feed/README.md

 Usage
 -----

-Edit `media.yml` to add items to the feed.
+Use `add` to add new entries to `media.yml`, e.g.

+    ./add <url-to-media-file>

+Then edit `media.yml` to complete missing details.

-Entries with the field `published` empty or missing are omitted when generating the feed.
+(Entries with the field `published` empty or missing are omitted when generating the feed.)

 The pre commit hook will update `feed.xml` automatically.

-Subscribe to
+With the podcatcher of your choice subscribe to

     https://raw.githubusercontent.com/twohundredok/media_feed/master/feed.xml